boyter/boyter.org/content/posts/boilerplate-tax-ranking-popular-languages-by-density.md

 date: 2026-02-03
 ---

-I was looking though [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=github.com%2Fboyter%2Fscc&btnG=) the other day looking for references to [`scc`](https://github.com/boyter/scc) since I had previously had people reach out to me about how they were using it for their thesis (It's not narcissism, its research I swear!).
+I was looking through [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=github.com%2Fboyter%2Fscc&btnG=) the other day looking for references to [`scc`](https://github.com/boyter/scc) since I had previously had people reach out to me about how they were using it for their thesis (It's not narcissism, its research I swear!).
 I was curious to see how it was being used.
 One thing that I noticed was how researchers were using it to measure size of projects.
 A valid use case IMHO.
 However I was surprised about the lack of use of some of the more interesting features in `scc`.

 A while ago I wrote about a new code measurement in [`scc`](https://github.com/boyter/scc) called [ULOC (Unique Lines of Code)](https://boyter.org/posts/sloc-cloc-code-new-metic-uloc/).
 In the interests of respecting your time here is the relevant quote from it,